bio-hpc/sibila/README.md

 ## SIBILA
 SIBILA Server takes advantage of HPC and ML/DL to provide users with a powerful predictive tool.
 Several ML models are available and a large set of configuration parameters facilitate the configuration of the tasks.
 In addition, the server applies the concept of explainable artificial intelligence (XAI) to present the results in a way that users will be able to understand.
 A collection of interpretability approaches are implemented to identify the most relevant features that were taken into consideration by the model in order to make the prediction.

+If you use SIBILA, please cite it as: Banegas-Luna, A. J., & Pérez-Sánchez, H. (2024).
+SIBILA: Automated Machine-Learning-Based Development of Interpretable Machine-Learning Models on High-Performance Computing Platforms.
+AI, 5(4), 2353-2374. https://doi.org/10.3390/ai5040116

 ### Installation (choose one)
 1. git clone https://github.com/bio-hpc/sibila.git
 2. git clone git@github.com:bio-hpc/sibila.git